Unboxed-Software/solana-course/content/intro-to-onchain.md

 ---
-title: Intro to on-chain development
+title: Intro to onchain development
 objectives:
-- Understand how Solana on-chain programs work
+- Understand how Solana onchain programs work
 - Describe the structure and operation of onchain programs
 - Build a basic program
 ---